Raphael-Boichot/Mitsubishi-M64282FP-dashcam/README.md

 - a decent PCB because all that shit could probably enter a Game Boy shell at certain point.
 - a decent schematic to cure my addiction to MS Paint.
-- improve the dithering algorithm which is just existing for the moment but not optimized to be visually pleasant